 - Art Shift: The Caldecott-winning Black And White tells four overlapping stories simultaneously, mostly about cows, using four markedly different styles of illustration.

-- Landmark Sale: Played quite literally in Unbuilding, in which a rich middle eastern prince actually buys the Empire State Building, and has it disassembled piece by piece and shipped overseas to be built as a landmark in his home country.
-Then the trope is subverted in that the buyer turns out to be the real con artist.
+- The Con: In Unbuilding, a rich middle eastern prince actually buys the Empire State Building, and has it disassembled piece by piece and shipped overseas to be built as a landmark in his home country.
+The buyer turns out to be the real con artist.
 At the end of the book, the ship carrying the pieces of the Empire State Building mysteriously sinks in the Atlantic.
-The prince then collects on an insurance policy that he had taken out on it - a policy worth far more than what he had paid for the building.
+The prince then collects on an insurance policy that he had taken out on it — a policy worth far more than what he had paid for the building.

 - One-Word Title: His architecture books tend to be titled this way, with examples including Castle, Cathedral, Pyramid, City, Underground, Unbuilding, Mosque, Ship, Mill....